finbarrtimbers/finbarrtimbers.github.io/_drafts/2016-12-21-tuning-python-flask-performance.md

 tags: python flask performance
 ---

 I am having speed issues with my Python Flask application.
+I began by making a few, simple changes to confirm with best practices:

+1. I moved as many scripts as possible from CDNs to being hosted locally.
+2. I minified all of my scripts & HTML.
+3. I set Nginx to gzip every response.

-I integrated the Werkzeug profiler as so:
+I integrated the
+Werkzeug profiler as so:

 I then used [gprof2dot](https://github.com/jrfonseca/gprof2dot) to convert the